gracefulife/clova-developer-guide/en/CEK/References/ClovaHomeAPI/Error_API.md

 None

 #### Remarks
-* Return 200 OK HTTP response to CEK even when it is an error message.
+* Return a 200 OK HTTP response to CEK even when it is an error message.
-* Error messages do not need a body (payload) because their names clearly express situations.
+* Error messages do not require a body (payload) because their names clearly express situations.

 #### Message example